aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ####
 > Yes, the timetable, is the thing that stops everybody arriving in one place simultaneously and saying, 'Please Sir, Miss told us to come here!' ... and I have never met a teacher who has said, 'I'm victimised by the Timetable, I'm not allowed to do my thing', for that reason. ...
 The timetable is obviously a  service, and if you are a teacher and have to go to the dentist in a hurry you look at the timetable and you say to your friend
 ####
+> And the individual divisions or sub-companies, whatever they are going to be inside that, pursuing the public image, they design letterhead
+####
 ##
 ##